the-events-calendar/event-tickets/readme.txt

 = [4.9.3] TBD =

 * Fix - Only show "Log in before purchasing" when login is required for Tribe Commerce tickets [118977]
+* Fix - Set custom date format for date pickers used on tickets [119356]
 * Tweak - Added filter: `tribe_tickets_show_login_before_purchasing_link` [118977]

 = [4.9.2] TBD =